-La Paloma Ranch is a 1,441-acre property in northern Lampasas and Southern Mills Counties, Texas.
-Located 90 miles north of Austin, near the town of Lometa, the ranch spans both sides of beautiful Simms Creek for nearly a mile.
+La Paloma Ranch is located 90 miles north of Austin, near the town of Lometa, the ranch spans both sides of beautiful Simms Creek for nearly a mile.
 The 4,000+ SF, ranch-style home is situated next to a big live oak grove on a high elevation point.
 The west-side porch and fire pit overlook a 5-acre lake loaded with big bass and sunfish.
 The north and east-side porches face an unspoiled vista across the ranch to the distant horizon.
 The property’s diverse wildlife habitat includes old-growth oak and pecan lined creek-bottoms, some strategic dense cover areas, and hundreds of acres of pristine native grass prairie interspersed with hardwoods, mixed brush, and juniper.

 4,000+SF, 4-bedroom, open floor-plan home was constructed in the 1990s, has been well-maintained, and is fully operational (14 beds in current configuration).